 - The Accept, Reject and Settings Button section consists of following fields as shown above:

 - The Text field lets you add the button text.

-- Text Color lets you choose the text colour.
+- Text Color lets you choose the text color.

 - Show as field lets you choose whether the shortcode should appear as a button or as links.
 In case of a button, the background colour can be changed.

 - You have the option to set an action against the button/link.
 Close header option simply closes the cookie bar upon a user action whereas the Open URL option opens the specified URL in a new or existing window as the case may be.

 - Select the desired size for the button from the drop-down as either Extra large, Large, Medium, or Small.

 - The additional fields for the Read More Link apart from the common options are the following:

 - You can either key in a URL of the page where you want your visitors to be directed to or select a page from the list of available pages on the website (My Account, Checkout, Cart).

 There are two main panels within the Themes: a Cookie bar-Design editor and a Cookie message-Text editor.

 - The Cookie bar-Design editor window will display the cookie bar that is currently active in the website.
 Each of the elements within the design editor panel like the cookie text, buttons, etc can be customized via a control panel by clicking on the individual elements respectively.
 You can customize the font size, colour, weight, border or even include a custom CSS from the control panel.

 Alternatively, you may use the Change template button to adopt a cookie bar from some of our default templates under the Banner or Pop up or Widget formats in the following manner.